 - Australian Heeler

-- Red Heeler ( Is A Blue Heeler With Different Color Coat/ More Red)
+- Red Heeler (A Blue Heeler With a Different Coat Color - Redder)

 - Australian Cattle Dog